 Land Trust Discovery Days offers a series of HHLT-produced educational workshops generously funded by TD Friends of the Environment Foundation.
 Our programs are varied, designed for all ages and encourage family participation.
 Many of our programs are free, entry by donation or priced to cover the cost of materials used.
-For information on upcoming educational events and Land Trust Discovery Days registration please visit our Events Calendar page.
+For information on upcoming educational events and Land Trust Discovery Days registration please visit our Upcoming Events page.

 Since 2007, the HHLT has maintained a georeferenced database of Species at Risk (SAR) observations.
 Most of the records consist of SAR occurrences documented by project biologists and naturalists during field studies.
 Other records include observations made by volunteers or other members of the community and have been verified by a qualified biologist.
 The database now includes thousands of SAR observations distributed throughout the County of Haliburton and is a valuable tool for education and conservation planning.
 Visit our species at risk page.